 Let someone else do the cooking.

 Cooking can create strong aromas and smells.
-These aromas can often trigger food aversions and make it hard to eat the meal that you’ve just worked so hard on.
+These aromas can often trigger food aversions and make it hard to eat the meal and healthy foods that you’ve just worked so hard on.
 When experiencing food aversions or nausea, let someone else do the cooking if you can.
 This may mean choosing healthy take-out options or allowing your significant other, family member, or friend to whip you up a delicious meal.
 If the chef isn’t sure what to cook, have them try one of these Mediterranean diet recipes for fertility.
 These recipes contain a multitude of essential vitamins and minerals required for a well-balanced diet during pregnancy.

 Give yourself grace.